nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC3 - Add a person**
+**Use case: UC3 - Add a client**

 **MSS**

-1. User requests to add a person.
+1. User requests to add a client.
-2. InsureIQ shows a confirmation message that the person was added.
+2. InsureIQ shows a confirmation message that the client was added.

     Use case ends.

 **Extensions**

 * 2a.
-The adding of the person fails.
+The adding of the client fails.

     * 2a1.
 InsureIQ shows an error message.

       Use case ends.

-**Use case: UC4 - Delete a person**
+**Use case: UC4 - Delete a client**

 **MSS**

-1. User requests to <u>list all persons (UC1)</u> or <u>find persons (UC2)</u>.
+1. User requests to <u>list all clients (UC1)</u> or <u>find clients (UC2)</u>.
-2. InsureIQ shows a list of persons.
+2. InsureIQ shows a list of clients.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific client in the list.
-4. InsureIQ shows a confirmation message that the person was deleted.
+4. InsureIQ shows a confirmation message that the client was deleted.

     Use case ends.